NCSAS - Sharing Science the Way Scientists Do.

 Middle and high school students compete at the District level where they may win 1st, 2nd, or 3rd Place ribbons in their category and may qualify for the State level competition.
 The State level competition takes place at the North Carolina School of Science and Mathematics.
 In addition to 1st, 2nd, and 3rd place medals, the most outstanding high school students are awarded a subsidized trip to the American Association for the Advancement of Science /American Junior Academy of Science (AAAS/AJAS) annual meeting (the trip is generously subsidized by the Burroughs Wellcome Fund).
 We award the Charles Lytle Scholarship ($1,000 towards college tuition) to an outstanding high school senior.

 The North Carolina Student Academy of Science (NCSAS) is an organization for students in grades 6-12 in alliance with the North Carolina Academy of Science (NCAS).
 The objectives of NCSAS are 1) promoting the study of science, technology, and mathematics, 2) assisting students to pursue careers in science and technology, and 3) encouraging students to use their talents for the improvement of themselves, their schools, and their communities.
-Each year, NCSAS holds District and State meetings at which students have the opportunity to share their research in competition.
+Each year, NCSAS holds District and State competitions at which students have the opportunity to share their research.
 On March 27, 2015, the site for the annual state meeting is the North Carolina School of Science and Math in Durham.